paulternate/cf-venafi-automation/docs/04-tlspc-certificate-automation/README.md

 1. You will observe three tabs: "Properties", "Permissions" and "Versions".
 Click **"Versions"**.

 The behavior seen here mimics that which you observed with the **"(old)"** Certificates in TLSPC.
-The default behavior in S3, which also mimics TLSPC, is to always fetch the current version.
+Like TLSPC, the **default** behavior in S3 is to always retrieve the current/latest version of any persisted object.
-The archive of old versions are potentially useful for diagnostic or regulatory purposes, but can be pruned later as necessary.
+The archive of "old" versions are potentially useful for diagnostic or regulatory purposes and can be pruned later as necessary.

 Next: [Main Menu](../README.md) | [05.
 TLSPC Issuing Template Automation](../05-tlspc-issuing-template-automation/README.md)